/ tool-comparisons / Redis vs Upstash for Solo Developers

 Upstash Overview

 Upstash is serverless Redis built for the modern stack.
 Pay per request instead of per instance.
 Your Redis database scales to zero when idle, so side projects and low-traffic apps cost literally nothing.
-The free tier gives you 10,000 commands per day, which covers basic caching and session management for small applications.
+The free tier gives you 500,000 commands per month, 256 MB of data, and 10 GB of bandwidth, which covers basic caching and session management for small applications.
+(Upstash moved off its old daily-command limit and onto this monthly allowance in March 2025, so older write-ups quoting "10,000 commands per day" are out of date.)

 The edge compatibility is Upstash's standout feature.
 It works natively with Cloudflare Workers, Vercel Edge Functions, and other edge runtimes where traditional Redis connections aren't possible.
 Upstash uses an HTTP-based protocol (REST API) alongside traditional Redis protocol, making it accessible from environments that can't maintain persistent TCP connections.